Are You Thinking of Starting A YouTube Channel In 2022? This is What You Should Do

 If you’ve gotten this far, you should know that being successful on YouTube is about more than just posting videos.
 There’s a ton of other stuff you need to get better at.

 You need to produce high-quality content that will draw traffic from search results within your niche.
-You need to know how to use SEO and metadata tags.
+Find out how to use SEO and metadata tags.
 You need to interact with your viewers, building an audience that will respond immediately and positively to future content.

 And most importantly, you need to build a community around your channel.
 How do you do that?
 Here are some ideas: